Player6734/slskd-stats/README.md

 This tool is designed to work with the `transfers.db` SQLite database created by [slskd](https://github.com/slskd/slskd), a Soulseek client daemon.
 It helps you understand your sharing patterns and track transfer statistics.

+*This project was developed with assistance from AI.*

 ## License

 MIT